 The extended information has been removed from the reference information.
 The ID number of the task at the head of the wait queue is now returned instead of a boolean value indicating whether a task is waiting or not.
-Based on this replacement, the names and data types of the return parameters have been changed.
+Based on this replacement, the name and data type of the return parameter has been changed.

 The data type of semcnt has been changed from INT to UINT.
-The order of parameters and return parameters has been changed.
+The order of parameters and of return parameters has been changed.